 Alternatively, larger animals can travel in the hold of the aircraft, as checked baggage.
 The usual requirements for crates/cages apply, plus you must sign a form agreeing to the conditions of travel.
 A fee of $77 or €70 is charged.

 Note also that only dogs and cats are allowed to fly with XL Airways, not other species of animals, and they must be at least 3 months of age.
 As is common, Brachycephalic (snub-nosed) dogs and cats are not permitted in the hold, and both Category 1 (attack) and Category 2 (defence and guard) dogs as defined by French Law are not permitted at all.
-For full details, see the XL Airways pet policy.
+For full details, click here to view the full XL Airways pet policy.

 Booking a Pet on XL Airways